LuisAverhoff/Senti-Server/README.md

 # Setting up Your Environment

 A `.env` file is required so that the correct environment settings can be loaded during runtime.
 A complete list of all the required environment variables can be found in the `.env.sample` file.
-Before we continue, let us setup our rabbitmq server and register a twitter developer account.
+Before we continue, let us create a twitter developer account.

 ## Registering for a twitter developer account.